w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 time.

 Parathreads are like parachains and enable the developer to have lower-level control of the logic of their application.
-The main difference between the two is economic, since parathreads will be much less expensive to secure than a parachain.
+The main difference between the two is economic since parathreads will be much less expensive to secure than a parachain.
 The lower costs of parathreads are due to the fact that parathreads will only produce a block when they need to, unlike parachains, which have secured a slot to produce a block at every block of the Relay Chain.
 When building a parathread, you will use